Logo Copyright © 2007 NCCG - All Rights Reserved

 "I have not come to do away with them, but to give them real meaning" (TEV)

-Jesus therefore came to fill the Torah and the ethical pronouncements of the Prophets FULL with their COMPLETE MEANING so that everyone can know all what obedience entails.
+Yah'shua (Jesus) therefore came to fill the Torah and the ethical pronouncements of the Nevi'im (Prophets) FULL with their COMPLETE MEANING so that everyone can know all about what obedience entails.
 This, is in fact, the subject of the entire Sermon on the Mount (Matt.5-7); and Matthew 5:17, understood in this way, is its theme sentence.
 Interestingly, this understanding is concordant with Jewish tradition, which says that when the Messiah (Christ) comes, He will both explain obscure passages of Torah and actually change it.

-The same message is found throughout the New Testament and Paul, whom most "orthodox" Christians say teaches the opposite, says it unambiguously.
+The same message is found throughout the Messianic Scriptures (New Testament) and Paul, whom most 'orthodox' Christians say teaches the opposite, says it unambiguously.
 But again, the translators, imposing their own theological world, have changed the meaning of the original.

 The New International Version which comes out of an evangelistic Protestant background, reads: